sandokim/DataAugmentation/README.md

 <img src="https://github.com/Hyeseong0317/DataAugmentation/blob/main/images/synthesisbrain.JPG" width="60%">

-#### GAN을 training distribution에서 interpolate할 수는 있지만 일반적인 rotation과 같은 augmentation처럼 tranining distribution의 끝을 넘어서는 extrapolate는 할 수 없다.
+#### GAN을 training distribution에서 interpolate할 수는 있지만 일반적인 rotation과 같은 augmentation처럼 tranining distribution의 끝을 넘어서 하는 extrapolate는 할 수 없다.

 It is interesting to note that the improvements given by using both traditional and GAN augmentation, as seen in Table 3, are consistently more than the sum of the improvements given by using the two methods separately.
 This provides strong evidence that the additional information provided by the two augmentation methods are independent.
 It also suggests that when used together they are potentially synergistic, an observation which agrees with the results in [5].
 This could be due to the two methods acting in different ways, with GANs providing an effective alternative to traditional augmentation when attempting to interpolate within the training distribution, but cannot extrapolate beyond its extremes without the aid of traditional augmentation like rotation.